 Partly because of this clampdown, we generally tend to associate Soviet silent-era cinema, and indeed the pre-war sound era, with the epic avantgarde realism of Eisenstein, Dovzhenko, Vertov and Pudovkin.
 But history has long ignored that there was also another kind of Soviet cinema — often more commercial, lighter in tone, less political, but necessarily of any lesser artistic value.
 In fact, one could argue that some of the best contemporary comedies of the twenties were made in the USSR, primarily by two directors, Yakov Protazanov of Aelita fame and Boris Barnet, the co-director of Miss Mend.

 And during the brief period of artistic “freedom” in the twenties, the Soviet Union put out some of the most interesting science fiction films of the twenties, such as Aelita (1924, review), The Death Ray (1925, review) and this one, Miss Mend, released in 1926.
-Oddly enough, there was a brief resurrection of sci-fi in the mid-thirties with Aerograd (1935), Loss of Sensation (1935) and Cosmic Voyage (1936).
+Oddly enough, there was a brief resurrection of sci-fi in the mid-thirties with Aerograd (1935, review), Loss of Sensation (1935, review) and Cosmic Voyage (1936, review).

 Lev Kuleshov’s highly experimental action movie The Death Ray is closely related to Miss Mend, in the sense that both use science fiction mainly as a MacGuffin element, and both Kuleshov and directors Boris Barnet and Fyodor Otsep were more interested in making American-styled, lighthearted action adventures in the vein of the popular Douglas Fairbanks and Pearl White films.
 One can without hesitation say that Barnet and Otsep were more successful with Miss Mend than Kuleshov was with The Death Ray, at least if audience approval is anything to go on.